jsf0/ansible-clone/README.md

 `get_enabled_services()`

-These would need the appropriate commands added to them to grab the list of installed packages and enabled services respectively for the current OS.

 ### TODO

 - [ ] Write a man page
 - [ ] Fix all the roff formatting in that man page that I will have messed up the first time
 - [ ] Add some command line flags to optionally disable each function (e.g, ignore packages, services, or config files)
-- [ ] Implement support for Linux.
+- [X] Implement support for Linux.
 Will need to include various package managers, and systemctl to grab service info
 - [ ] Add support for including variables such as IP address, hostname, etc.
 - [ ] Add a Makefile